joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 ```

 The advantage of this approach, apart from using less code, is that MPXJ will
-attempt to locate the file in locations other than the full path provided
+attempt to find the file in locations other than the full path provided
 in Subproject File.
 By default the other place MPXJ will look is in the
 working directory of the current process, however this behaviour can be
 configured as the example below illustrates:

 ```java
 ProjectFile file = new UniversalProjectReader().read("sample.mpp");